CAVEconnectome/CAVEclient/docs/guide/annotation.rst

 Getting existing tables
 ^^^^^^^^^^^^^^^^^^^^^^^

-A list of the existing tables for the dataset can be found at with ``get_tables``.
+A list of the existing tables for the datastack can be found at with ``get_tables``.

 .. code:: python